We’ve made the design and build process easy for you, so here are some tips to help ease the stress of financing it.

 An alternative is to access finance through engaging the services of a mortgage broker to do the shopping around for you.
-We like working with James Dean from Q Mortgages.
-Email James directly, or visit their website for more information.
+We like working with We like working with Nathan Miglani from Loan Market.

 Another way to access finance is through a specialist construction finance company.
 NewBuild are experts in residential construction finance in New Zealand and have been arranging funds for new builds since 1999.
 They manage the finance for building your new home so you don’t have to.
 They’ll secure your loan, supervise all aspects of the finance during construction, and help you manage your home loan once you move into your new house.
 Essentially they bring you, your bank, and your builder together to make it much more easy for you.
 Use their handy calculator to get an estimate of what you can afford.

 Because we partner with NewBuild you could get your new home with as little as 5% deposit and not have to worry about any loan repayments during the build.
 We highly recommend this service and suggest you find out more.